myrmlbst/sudoku-solving-algorithm/README.md

 # sudoku-solving-algorithm

 ## Rules of Sudoku:
-Sudoku is a Japanese puzzle game where the player must input numbers from 0-9 in a 9x9 grid so that no two numbers in a horizontal or vertical sequence appear twice.
+Sudoku is a Japanese puzzle game where the player must input numbers from 0 to 9 in a 9x9 grid so that no two numbers in a horizontal or vertical sequence appear twice.
 Inside the 9x9 grid are 9 smaller sub-grids (3x3) where, again, no two numbers must appear more than once.

 Sudokus can have multiple solutions or only one unique solution based on the initial starting clues and their positions in the grid.
 For this algorithm specifically, we consider that each game only has **one unique, valid solution**.